Patient activation FAQs

 The PAM can be used as:

-- a) A tailoring tool – Measuring patient activation gives the healthcare professionals a starting point to meet the people ‘where they are’, helping them to tailor their approaches to the individuals more appropriately.
+- Tailoring tool – Measuring patient activation gives healthcare professionals a starting point to meet the people ‘where they are’, helping them to tailor their approaches to the individuals more appropriately to support them on their ‘journey of activation’.
 Using the PAM in this way as a tailoring tool encourages the provision of proactive system support for people with long-term conditions to develop the skills, knowledge and confidence to manage health and keep well at home.
 For example, one GP practice in Sheffield has redesigned their diabetes review process through offering longer appointments using the PAM to tailor discussion according the individual’s level of activation.

 For example, NHS Horsham and Mid Sussex CCG and NHS Crawley CCG have commissioned a tailored health coaching service in their area where health coaches use the PAM to tailor their approach to working with patients.
 PAM is also being used here as an outcome measure as the patients complete a baseline PAM on entry to the service and complete it again at the end of their coaching.

-Yes, it is available in other languages such as Urdu, Gujarati, Hindi, Bengali, Punjabi, Polish, Slovak, Somali, Czech and Romanian to meet the needs of your population at no extra cost.
-Please email: firstname.lastname@example.org if you need the survey in other languages.
+Yes, it is available in other languages such as Urdu, Gujarati, Hindi, Bengali, Punjabi, Polish, Slovak, Somali, Czech and Romanian to meet the needs of your population.

 To our knowledge, PAM is presently the only validated, evidence-based tailoring tool to support services in building individuals’ skills, knowledge and confidence to manage their health and care.
-NHS England’s Self-care programme is interested in measuring and responding to people’s activation levels.
+NHS England’s Supported Self Care programme is interested in measuring and responding to people’s activation levels.

 We are interested to learn about other tools that have been developed in this space and are being used locally.
 If you are aware of such tools, please email: firstname.lastname@example.org.